ministryofjustice/opg-lpa/service-front/content/guidance/People_Attorneys.md

 * were your wife, husband or civil partner but your relationship has legally ended and you've not stated in your LPA restrictions that they can continue
 * become bankrupt or subject to a debt relief order and were an attorney for a property and financial affairs LPA

-If you've said that your attorneys must act together for some or all decisions, they will not be able to make those decisions if 1 dies or can no longer act for you for another reason.
+If you've said that your attorneys must act together for some or all decisions, they will not be able to make those decisions if one dies or can no longer act for you for another reason.
 To protect your LPA, you should consider appointing replacement attorneys.

 If you cancel your LPA, your attorneys can no longer act on your behalf.